leonardr/botfriend/README.md

 ### Bots that act out a script

-The default assumption of botfriend is that a bot should post at a certain interval, but that the exact times aren't important.
-Most of the time you _want_ a little variation in the posting time, so that your bot doesn't post at "bot o'clock", the same time once an hour.
+The default assumption of `botfriend` is that a bot should post at a certain interval, but that the exact times aren't important.
+Most of the time you _want_ a little variation in the posting time, so that your bot doesn't post at the exact same time all the time, like a clock striking the hour.

 But sometimes the exact timing _is_ important.

-If it's important that your bost posts at specific times, you can have your bot schedule those posts in advance.
+If it's important that your bost posts at specific times, you can have schedule its posts at precise times, by subclassing `ScriptedBot`.

 [Frances
 Daily](https://github.com/leonardr/botfriend/tree/master/sample-bots/frances-daily)
 schedules posts for specific dates, exactly thirty years after the journal items were originally written.
 On some days, there is no post at all.
 So there's no simple rule like "every day, publish the next post."
-Each post needs to have a
+Each post is associated with a specific date and time.

-You can create schedule posts without writing any special code at all.
 Frances Daily doesn't have any special code -- it uses [a simple JSON script format](https://github.com/leonardr/botfriend/blob/master/sample-bots/frances-daily/script.ndjson) to explain what should be published when.
+Most of the times, you can create schedule posts without writing any special `botfriend` code at all.
+All the work goes into generating your script.

-To load scheduled posts, use the `scheduled-load` script.
+To load a list of scheduled posts, use the `scheduled-load` script.
 Here's an example that loads the script for Frances Daily:

 ```
 ./scheduled-load --config=sample-bots --bot=frances-daily --file=sample-bots/frances-daily/script.ndjson